sunshay/Resume/README.md

 Hey!!!
 What’s going on ?

-I'm a Software Engineer working Remotely.
+I'm a Python Engineer working Remotely.

 NOW
-* ✨ Working on ; a modern data collection toolbox
+* ✨ Working on ....
-* Living in a "shitty country"
+* Living my Best life
 * 🧑‍🎤 Open to new opportunities and adventures

 BIO